puppetlabs/puppetlabs-kubernetes/README.md

 #### Bootstrap Controller

-A bootstrap controller is the node a cluster uses to add cluster addons (such as kube dns, cluster role bindings etc).
-After the cluster is bootstrapped, the bootstrap controller becomes a normal controller.
+A bootstrap controller is the node a cluster uses to add cluster addons (such as kube dns, cluster role bindings etc). *After the cluster is bootstrapped, the bootstrap controller should be changed to a normal controller.*

 To make a node a bootstrap controller, add the following code to the manifest: